Thodorissio/basic-block-energy-prediction/README.md

 pip install .
 ```

 * Create a txt containg the basic blocks, for which the energy consumption measurements are desired.
-The txt should use the example formate:
+The txt should use the example format:
 ```
 @bb_0
 cmpw (%r12) %bp